mfloris/AliO2ConversionMacros/README.md

 # AliO2ConversionMacros
-Experimental conversion macro for creating new AoDs from old data for the ALICE's O2 upgrade.
+Programs for testing the new AOD format of AliRoot/aod-upgrade for Run3.
+Contains example analysis tasks and can convert (local) ESD root files to the new format.

 ## Pre-requisites